Touch and Feel Numbers Book

 foam shapes, stickers, craft sticks, ribbon, rhinestones (with supervision).
 Feathers, felt, sandpaper squares.
 Q-tips and cotton balls, pom poms, pipe cleaners, beads and beans.

 - Print our free printable from the link above or simply write numbers clearly at the top of the page with a black Sharpie or pen.

-- Decide what textures to use on a certain page.
+- Decide what textures to use for each page.

 - Have your child line up the selected pieces in a row and count together.

-- Glue using non toxic craft glue for a stronger bond.
+- Glue using Elmer's or a non toxic craft glue for a stronger bond.

-- Arrange in a number train across the room or use in a Math center.
+- Arrange in a number train across the classroom for everyone to enjoy or use in a Math Center.

-If the book is for a very young toddler, make sure pieces are glued well.
-A craft glue will have a stronger hold.
+- If the book is for a very young toddler, make sure pieces are glued well.
+A craft glue will have a stronger hold but will require supervision.

-Make a page a day rather than trying to complete the entire book.
+- Make a page a day rather than trying to complete the entire book.
 For preschool focus the number of the day.